 Food security is a foreign concept to many Americans.
 Most believe that chronic hunger and malnutrition happens only to people in developing nations or to the homeless.
 In reality, 1 in 6 people in America go hungry every day and are not food secure.
 To some students, food insecurity is a reality, therefore this is a subject that must be approached with great sensitivity and care.
 Throughout the lesson students will develop and refine their understanding of food security using online resources, videos and class discussion to help guide their thinking.
 This concept is the introduction to the unit and will be addressed in future lessons associated with the unit, so it is important that the students get a solid understanding of the concept.
 They are able to compare different countries and analyze what food security issues they have based on the three pillars using global statistics.
 The lesson ends by introducing students to the UN council meeting that will take place at the end of this unit, and answering questions to prepare for it in the Building Your Case worksheet.

 OBJECTIVES

 What students learn

-Food security is defined by 3 pillars, and it is influenced by many factors including poverty, geography, society, climate, and politics.
-11% of all people worldwide go hungry each day.
-This is a complex, global problem that needs addressed in their lifetime.
+Students understand the definition of food security and that it is influenced by many factors including poverty, geography, society, climate, and politics.
+This is a global problem that needs addressed in their lifetime.